Florida's Reptiles and Amphibians

 Baby alligators eat a wide variety of insects, crayfish, small fish, lizards and frogs.
 Adults will eat any and all types of prey that comes within range; fish, turtles, mammals, birds, reptiles and even smaller alligators and carrion.

 Florida wildlife is great to photograph or simply enjoy watching, however if not respected or if someone is simply ignorant of the injury wild animals are capable of can result in severe injury or death.
-Probably the most dangerous simply because of their large population and size is the Alligator, every so often there are instances of someone or their pet being attacked, usually with tragic results.
+Probably the most dangerous simply because of their large population and size is the alligator, every so often there are instances of someone or their pet being attacked, usually with tragic results.

 Alligators are apex predators, they hunt their prey in stealth mode and can hold their breath and lie motionless underwater for about an hour, they may be present in ANY freshwater pond, creek, stream, canal, swamp or river in Florida.
-Feeding or harassing Alligators is illegal, studies have shown that Alligators involved in attacks on humans are usually ones that have been fed.
-Feeding Alligators can result in 6 month in jail and a $500.00 fine and possibly your kids, dogs or neighbors death.
+Feeding or harassing alligators is illegal, studies have shown that alligators involved in attacks on humans are usually ones that have been fed.
+Feeding alligators can result in 6 month in jail and a $500.00 fine and possibly your kids, dogs or neighbors death.

 American Crocodile - Crocodylus acutus